- Environmentally conscious (no pollution/no emissions)

 *2100 miles = $60.50 Electric / $328.90 Gas (Gas is $268.40 more expensive)

-So, at current gas prices, using gas is approximately 5.4 times more expensive than electricity.
+At current prices, using gas is approximately 5.4 times more expensive than electricity.

 A Few Considerations